Yajin616/AcademicWebsite/content/post/Ph.D. R.P./index.md

 ---
-title: Designing Primers and Probes for Recombinase Polymerase Amplification Combined with Lateral Flow Dipstick (RPA-LFD)
-subtitle: This is a sharing of basic knowledge related to the steps and key points for designing RPA-LFD primers and probes, hoping to help those researchers who need it in this regard.

-# Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+title: How to write a PhD research proposal?
+subtitle: Writing a good PhD research proposal is a critical step in the process of pursuing PhD.
+Here is a step-by-step guide I have compiled on how to write a comprehensive research proposal, hoping it can help applicants in need:

 # Date published
-date: '2022-10-13T00:00:00Z'
+date: '2022-06-16T00:00:00Z'

 # Date updated
-lastmod: '2022-10-13T00:00:00Z'
+lastmod: '2022-06-16T00:00:00Z'

 # Is this an unpublished draft?
 draft: false